Language & Life

 I worry about standards of literacy and expression in our education system.
 I mean this in the broadest sense of the ability to read, listen, learn, write and speak in ways which are effective for different contexts, with or without the help of technology.

 When I started to create this website in early 2023, ChatGPT had just been declared the latest 'game-changer' in large language models (LLMs).
 LLMs are the best known products of the branch of artificial intelligence known as 'generative AI'.
-There is now fierce competition between LLM providers. and their tools are getting stronger everyday.
+There is now fierce competition between LLM providers, and their tools are getting stronger everyday.
 They are having a huge impact on the communicative evolution of our species, in particular:

 It seems likely that those with strong traditional literacy skills (including critical thinking) are more likely to thrive in an LLM world, and vice versa.
 So it is more important than ever that we do not fail our young people in these aspects of their education.
 Going further, to monitor the unintended consequences of AI, we must ensure that critical thinking and oral assessment are applied wherever and whenever we encourage the use of AI in the classroom.

-Anyway, as I move towards a more reflective stage in my career, I hope to make at least a tiny contribution to a more coherent, stable and equitable world.
+Enough doom and gloom.
+I'm more optimistic than the last two paragraphs might suggest, and as I move towards a more reflective stage in my career, I hope to make at least a tiny contribution to a more coherent, stable and equitable world.

 If you feel that we might usefully share ideas or collaborate in some way, please don't be shy about reaching out.
 Send me an email or connect via LinkedIn, indicating that you've looked at this site.